hungryram/antoniomatier/content/join-the-team.md

 Interested in Joining the **_TEAM????_**

-Please contact my client relations department at clientrelations@lifestyleca.com to obtain more information regarding Realtor opportunities within **_California Homes It’s A Lifestyle_**.
+Please contact my client relations department at clientrelations@lifestyleca.com to obtain more information regarding Realtor opportunities within **_Lifestyle Global Properties_**.

 I look forward to speaking with you!